Camberwell Girls House Program is divided into four groups.

 Run for the girls, entirely by the girls, the House Program builds spirit and maintains tradition.
 Being part of a House ensures that girls are connected across year levels.

-A variety of student organised and led annual House competitions are held including:
+A variety of student organised and student led annual House competitions include:

 Athletics / Cross Country / Dance / Debating / Drama / Music / Swimming

-By accumulating a required amount of points, students can be awarded House Colours in recognition of their participation.
+Students can be awarded House Colours in recognition of their participation, by accumulating a required amount of points.
 House points are also valuable to the House as a whole, with the Rhodes Cup being awarded to the House with the most combined points.

 There is something for everyone and many hidden talents are discovered along the way.